RetroPie/RetroPie-Docs/docs/Optimization-for-Nintendo-64.md

 Each emulator/plugin should be set to the lowest resolution (CEA-1 for most displays) through the runcommand menu.
 This will slightly increase performance by limiting the up-scaling.

-**NOTE** The glide plugin currently has a bug that causes visual glitches which lead to a crash after about 10-20 mins of playtime.
-Until the problem is resolved make use of save states so you dont lose your progress or use an alternate plugin.
+**NOTE** The glide plugin currently has issues with frame buffer emulation on the pi that causes visual glitches which lead to a crash after about 10-20 mins of playtime.
+Until the problem is resolved make use of save states so you don't lose your progress or you could try an alternate plugin.

 ## Notes on Audio